The Fighting Irish make their second trip to the Frozen Four.

-Since Jackson's arrival, the Irish have had 22 players selected in the National Hockey League Entry Draft, including four in the first round.
-In that same span, 15 players from USA Hockey's National Team Developmental Program have matriculated to Notre Dame, not to mention several players who have been junior hockey all-stars in both the United States and Canada.
+Since Jackson's arrival, the Irish have had 26 players selected in the National Hockey League Entry Draft, including four in the first round.
+In that same span, 18 players from USA Hockey's National Team Developmental Program have matriculated to Notre Dame.

-Jackson heads into the 2013-14 season with a 14-year collegiate record of 367-152-58 for a .675 winning percentage, the best percentage among all active Division I coaches with five years or more in Division I. His 367 career wins ranks sixth among active coaches.
+Jackson enters the 2013-14 season with a 15-year collegiate record of 390-167-60 for a .670 winning percentage, the best percentage among all active Division I coaches with five years or more in Division I. His 390 career wins ranks fifth among active coaches.

 Success is nothing new for Jackson on the Division I level.
-He returned to college hockey in `05-'06 after nine years away.
-In six years at Lake Superior State, Jackson's teams won two NCAA titles in 1992 and 1994 (also advancing to the finals in 1993), two CCHA regular-season championships (`91 and `96) and four CCHA playoff trophies (`91, `92, `93 and `95).
+In six years at Lake Superior State, Jackson's teams won two NCAA titles in 1992 and 1994 (also advancing to the finals in 1993), two CCHA regular-season championships (`91 and `96) and four CCHA Mason Cup trophies (`91, `92, `93 and `95).
 His 1992-93 team also advanced to the NCAA championship game, losing a 5-4 decision to Maine.

 In taking over the Irish coaching duties in `05, Jackson became the first Notre Dame head coach to have won an NCAA Division I championship with another program before being hired as an Irish head coach.

-The highly regarded Jackson brings over 25 years of coaching experience to the Irish as an assistant and a head coach at the NCAA Division I level, on the international level with the U.S. national program, in major junior hockey and at the National Hockey League level.
+The highly regarded Jackson has over 28 years of coaching experience, as an assistant and a head coach at the NCAA Division I level, on the international level with the U.S. national program, in major junior hockey and at the National Hockey League level.